mendersoftware/mender-loadtest/doc/README.md

 If a test requires an update such that will fundamentally change the procedure or the metrics to collect, just create a new one and mark the previous one as "deprecated", so that old reports still refer to exiting definitions.

-## Test reports and test log

-Every time we perform tests, we shall create a new `test-<date>` directory.
-The format and style of the test report and log is up to the tester, the most important parts are:
-* To have a human readable test report with at least:
-  - Executive summary of the main results
-  - Important issues discovered during testing
-* Test results, preferably on a spreadsheet to easily create graphs
-* To have some sort of test log that serves as a basic traceability of the job done

 ## Fist time setup